Qatar National Library

 Qatar National Library (QNL) is a non-profit organization under the umbrella of Qatar Foundation.
 The plans for the new national library were announced by Sheikha Moza bint Nasser, chairperson of Qatar Foundation, on 19 November 2012, during a ceremony celebrating the 50th anniversary of the Dar Al Kutub Al Qatariyya, in Doha, Qatar, one of the first public libraries in the Persian Gulf region (founded on 29 December 1962), which had until then been regarded as the national library of Qatar.

 QNL aims to serve a three-fold function: as a national library, a research-level university library, and a central metropolitan public library equipped for the digital age.
 In its capacity as a national library as defined by UNESCO, it collects and provides access to global knowledge, including heritage content and materials relevant to Qatar and the region; as a university and research library, it supports education and research at all levels; and as a modern central public library, it provides library services and resources to meet the reading interests and foster the information literacy of the general public.
 In addition, with the opening of the new building, it also serves as a community meeting place.
 The building was designed by Dutch architect Rem Koolhaas of OMA and opened in April 2018 alongside events, seminars and exhibitions.

 Claudia Lux, a German scholar and library professional, was appointed by the Qatar Foundation to be the director of the library project in April 2012, and initially oversaw the launch of QNL as a digital library.
 Meanwhile, construction began on a new building for the library in Education City, a district in Doha that was developed by Qatar Foundation as a center of higher education, and now includes branch campuses of six American universities, as well as other educational and research institutions.

 In October 2016, Dr. Sohair Wastawy was appointed as Executive Director of QNL, to which she brought 30 years of library managerial experience.
+In September 2021, Tan Huism became Executive Director of the library.

 In 2020, the QNL joined the Global Sustainability Coalition for Open Sciences Services (SCOSS).
 During the COVID-19 pandemic the QNL was closed to the public, but reopened in July 2020.
 In 2022, 296,456 books were checked out in the library, which was 113,313 more than in 2021.
 An app allowing visitors to access various resources of the library was introduced in 2023.
+In 2025, the QNL funded 1,423 open access articles and digitised 767,000 pages.

+In December 2024, the QNL became host for the International Federation of Library Associations regional office for the MENA region.
+In August 2026, the QNL signed a Memorandum of Understanding with the National Library of Nigeria for research, technology, cultural heritage, knowledge exchange and professional development.